Updated: Feb 7

 You will notice improvements over time as both, the conscious and subconscious mind, love habits.

-Life, however, is unpredictable, and your safe space won't help you to avoid the challenges that it present.
-Still, having the right tools will help you face difficulties with a different mindset.
+However, since life is unpredictable, your safe space won't help you avoid all its challenges.
+Still, having the right tools will help you face upcoming challenges with a different mindset.

 When you are in distress and need a place where to feel safe, and you've not built yourself a "safe space" yet, do not feel compelled to face your challenges alone.
 Call a friend, a family member or someone you trust.
-If you do not have somebody close by, even a perfect stranger can be a source of comfort.
+If you do not have somebody close by, even a perfect stranger can be a comfort source.
 Contact a helpline, a support group, or a trained counsellor.

 You may be the only one who feels your pain, but you don't have to face it alone.